 - 1. Mix 9 mL of water and 21 mL of ethanol. - 2.
-Perform the recrystallization of the crude product contained in the 50 mL ground-joint Erlenmeyer flask with the appropriate amount of this water/ethanol mixture, using the same setup as for the reflux heating (see Figure 1).
-Raise your HELP card.
-A lab assistant will come to turn on the water and set the hotplate.
-Add the solvent by the top of the condenser if needed.
+Perform the recrystallization of the crude product contained in the 50 mL ground-joint Erlenmeyer flask (I.11) with appropriate amount of the prepared water/ethanol mixture.
+Concentrate the mixture and let it cool down for 10 minutes on the bench.
+Place the Erlenmeyer flask containing the reaction mixture in the crystallizing dish filled with an ice-water mixture.
+Let it stand for another 10 minutes.

 - 3. Once the product has crystallized, use the same procedure as described previously (I.7 to I.10) to collect the solid.
-Use the small spatula to transfer one tip of spatula of the recrystallized product in the 1.5 mL amber glass vial, labeled R. Close the vial and save it for part III. - 4.
+Transfer one tip of spatula of the product in the 1.5 mL amber glass vial, labeled R using the small spatula.
+Close the vial and save it for part III. - 4.
 Transfer the purified solid in the pre-weighed vial labeled with your Student Code.
 Close the vial. - 5.
-Discard the filtrate in the "Organic waste" bottle and raise your HELP card.
-A lab assistant will come to turn off the water of the condenser.
+Discard the filtrate in the "Organic waste" bottle.